Whimsy Stick

 DIY Flirt Pole vs Professional: FAQ

-A basic DIY flirt pole requires a PVC pipe or broom handle (60 to 90 cm depending on dog size), 4 to 6 feet of sturdy rope or paracord, a fabric or fleece lure, and basic hardware to secure the connection.
+A basic DIY flirt pole requires a PVC pipe or broom handle (24 to 36 inches depending on dog size), 4 to 6 feet of sturdy rope or paracord, a fabric or fleece lure, and basic hardware to secure the connection.
 Avoid bungee cord.
 It creates unpredictable snap-back that spikes arousal.
 Secure all knots with a secondary tie and inspect every connection before each session.

 A DIY flirt pole is safe for low-drive dogs used occasionally with supervision.
 For high-drive dogs in structured daily training, a homemade build has tighter safety margins.
 The main risks are rigid poles that cause joint stress, knots that fail under load releasing hardware toward the dog, and elastic lines that snap back unpredictably.
 If you build one, inspect all connection points before every session and stop immediately when any component shows wear.